AndreyGS/MinimalMath/ReadMe.md

 ## How to use

-There is a several working methods that may get an interest of some kind in MiniMath class:
+The public methods from MiniMath class:

 - *static Double abs(double number)* - returns absolute value of a giving double number;
 - *static SlicedDouble abs(SlicedDouble number)* - returns SlicedDouble that holds absolute value of number that argument holds;